-- 1. A spouse, - 2.
-A minor's parent, stepparent, foster parent, or anyone acting as a minor's parent, - 3.
-A legal guardian of the person. - 4.
-An Attorney-in-fact granted authority to direct the beneficiary's care. - The clinical decision process begins when a request for authorization of services is received at the Plan. - On verification of receipt of required documentation, the standard authorization process is followed. - To support the utilization review decision making process, clinical information relevant to the case, as well as the rationale used to make the clinical decision, is documented consistently and accurately.
-This process is outlined in the associated policies, CC.UM.06 clinical documentation, and ARTC.UM.05 Timeliness of UM Decisions.
+- A spouse, - A minor's parent, stepparent, foster parent, or anyone acting as a minor's parent, - A legal "quardian of the person" or anyone acting as a minor's "quardian of the person" or - An adult's "guardian of the person" or anyone acting as an adult's "guardian of the person

+The clinical decision process begins when a request for authorization of services is received at the Plan.
+Upon verification of receipt of required documentation, the standard authorization process is followed.